met4citizen/BigraphQM/README.md

 $\displaystyle\qquad \rho=\sum_{j=1}^{m} p_j|\psi_j\rangle\langle\psi_j|$

-Note that the density matrix, as it is described here, is just a limited statistical projection and the bipartite graph itself is the actual data structure of the model.
+*Note: The density matrix, as it is described here, is just a limited statistical projection.
+The bipartite graph itself is the actual data structure of the model.*

 ## Computational Basis